hehtekkek007/telnet-check-mac-address/README.md

 # telnet-check-mac-address
+telnet-check-mac-address
-This code allows you to view connected mac-addresses for a certain time, which is indicated in the INTERVAL_TIME line after this time, the code writes whether the deletion or addition of mac-address was noticed during the time that you specified
+This code allows you to view connected mac addresses for a certain time, which is specified in the INTERVAL_TIME line, after this time the code writes whether the removal or addition of mac addresses was noticed during the time you specified